steven414/Chimera_Display_Build/README.txt

 2022.06.16
 1: Bug Fix for "Info" and "Image Processing" window shortcut
 2: Snap processed image into PNG is allowed in the "Info" window
-3: Reorder build folder, all Licesne Free programs are now put into "Addtional Tools"
+3: Reorder build folder, all License Free programs are now put into "Additional Tools"
 ///////////////////////////////////////////////////////////////////////////////////////////////////
 2022.06.10
 1: Add example "example->Image_Viewer_YUV_Batch.vi"